 - Leg Raised Pose reduces your belly fats and tones your stomach muscles.

-- Improves the digestive system.
+- It improves the digestive system.

 - Excellent for those, who are looking for 6 packs abs.